Statdk/S-Inv-Tools/README.md

 # S-inv-Tools
-A discord bot providing tools for steam inventories
+A discord bot providing tools for steam inventories.

+This app uses a custom implementation of discord api usage for my own educational purposes.